gavinmischler/gavinmischler.github.io/_pages/about.md

   - /about.html
 ---

-I recently graduate with a B.S. in Biomedical Engineering from Johns Hopkins University.
+I recently graduated with a B.S. in Biomedical Engineering from Johns Hopkins University.
 My focus area was in Biomedical Data Science, where I did a lot of work in machine learning and signal processing.
 I am most interested in using computational methods to enhance our understanding of the human body and natural phenomena so that we can